University of Virginia cancels final home football game after 3 players killed

 The suspect has been in custody since he was arrested in suburban Richmond late Monday morning.

 University President Jim Ryan said Monday that authorities did not have a "full understanding" of the motive behind the shooting.
-Court documents filed so far in the matter have offered no additional insight.
+Court documents filed so far in the matter have offered no additional insight, and Albemarle Commonwealth's Attorney James Hingeley did not address a possible motive Wednesday.

 The suspect was a member of the football team during the 2018 season, a one-semester walk-on, according to athletics director Carla Williams.